 BD: drums, bass, harmony vocal, piano, engineering.

 Susanne Lewis: Mellotron, Casio, harmony vocals.

 Jeri and/or Susanne had the idea to do a cover version of this 10CCs' song, so we did this.
 Recorded at our yogurt factory rehearsal room in Denver Colorado, on a Fostex 1/4" 8 track and mixed to cassette.

 Crossover Song (2013 Edit).
 The Bruce Odland Big Band - 1985

 Recorded in 1985 in Denver Colorado, the song first appeared on our 1986 album Crossover.
 Here I've edited it a bit (cut it down by a full minute) and mixed in some overdubs we'd done for one of our other songs (the rhythmic tubular sounds, reverb-ey voices and slamming refrigerator door).
-This song is the only track on the album we recorded live with the whole band playing at once in the same room, should have done them all that way!
+This song is the only track on the album we recorded live in the studio, with the whole band playing in the same room, should have done them all that way!

 BD: engineering, bass and voice, noises.